zhouhaoyuan123/staticgames/themes/README.md

 ## Fallback Behavior

 If a theme file doesn't exist, the system will automatically fall back to the default theme and display a warning in the console.
-> Note : parameters passed by url will not be saved to localstorage !